MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 This protocol allows quantification of genes in a gene catalog for each metagenomic sample.

 1. **Read alignment**.
 In the first step, (cleaned) sequencing reads are mapped back to the gene catalog using BWA_ aligner.
-Note that forward, reverse, singlton and merged reads are mapped separately and are then filtered and merged in a later step.
+Note that forward, reverse, singleton and merged reads are mapped separately and are then filtered and merged in a later step.

 .. _BWA: https://github.com/lh3/bwa

 **Alignment**

 Make sure you are back in :code:`metag_test` directory.
-Note that test data does not include merged and singleton files.
+Note that test data do not include merged and singleton files.
 If you have those, do not forget to align those separately as well.

 .. code-block:: bash